Best Crypto Wallets

 1. Initial Setup

 To use Atomic Wallet, you will want to head to their website.
 While this is a desktop model, you will still need to download the software on to your device.
 Start with those steps to get going.
-Remember that it’s compatible with Mac, Windows, and Linux devices, which covers the majority of devices.
+It’s compatible with Mac, Windows, and Linux devices.

 2. Adding, Storing, and Swapping

 Once you’re all set up, you can add or store your cryptocurrencies.
 Atomic Wallet is compatible with more than 500 coins and tokens, making it easy for you to store just about anything you could possibly have.
-You can also go ahead and add cryptocurrency as well.
+You can also add new cryptocurrency to your holdings as well.

 Funding your wallet is simple, but it may require a bit of setup on your end to connect payment methods.
 Other than that, you just choose when and what to transfer, enter amounts and destinations, and then go through your security measures.